-A detailed analysis of the calculations related to determining a partner’s tax basis for a partnership interest.How to use the Form 1065, Schedule K-1 information for basis determination.
+A detailed analysis of the calculations related to determining a partner’s tax basis for a partnership interest and how to use the Form 1065, Schedule K-1 information for basis determination.
 An illustrated example with filled in forms will demonstrate how the process works and its many potential pitfalls.
-NOTE: “Tax basis” capital accounts must be reported in 2020 Form 1065 K-1s – this course will explore what that means and how to calculate tax basis capital accounts.

 Learning Objectives: To provide a thorough review and update of the tax issues related to LLC members/partners basis from formation through operations and concluding with sale and/or liquidation.

 - How to calculate tax basis capital accounts

 - Calculation of basis when the entity is formed, including the impact of contributed property.